efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/3_create_3_screen_app.md

-# Phase 3: Create a 3-Screen App
+# Phase 3: Create a 3-screen app

 Now the fun part!
 We are going to build our TV-based UI, a basic 3-screen video streaming app with some AI-generated videos.
 You can either use the Vega Virtual Device or a Fire TV 4K Select (with [developer mode](https://developer.amazon.com/docs/vega/0.21/developer-mode.html) enabled).
 We generally recommend using the Vega Virtual Device for developing new screens, and using the Fire TV device for validating performance/video playback.